wiktorflorian/wiktorflorian/README.md

   </i>
 </p>

++ :construction_worker: currently in operation, synchronises data from various sources SwaggerHub API with Oauth2, Google API's, various exel, csv files from both contractors and inside the company.
+In addition to this, data analysis and new employee training.
-- 🌱 I’m currently learning spaCy
++ 🌱 I’m currently playing with Tasks (Personal repo with various tasks)
-- 📫 How to reach me: wiktorflorianwf@gmail.com
++ 📫 How to reach me: wiktorflorianwf@gmail.com

 ### Languages
 [![Python](https://img.shields.io/badge/python-black?style=for-the-badge&logo=python)](https://github.com/wiktorflorian)